aisingapore/TagUI/src/media/RPA Workshop.md

 ```
 - Flow filename can be a local file or the URL of an online file
 - Filename can have no extension, .txt or .js or .tagui extension
-- See below for details on options or running tagui from any folder
+- Type tagui without parameters to see its version and options

 Following steps will run a script to perform a search on Yahoo website and capture a screenshot of the results.